sequrity-ai/sequrity-api/docs/control/learn/session_id.md

     }
     ```

-**Most of the time, you don't need to manually set session IDs in your request headers**,
-as Sequrity Control automatically parses the session ID from tool call IDs in assistant messages.

 Of course, you can also manually set the session ID

 - in the [`X-Session-ID`](../reference/rest_api/headers/api_key_session_id.md#x-session-id-optional) header for REST API
-- via parameter `session_id` of [`chat.create` method][sequrity.control.resources.chat.ChatResource.create] for Sequrity client
+- via parameter `session_id` of [`chat.create` method][sequrity.control.resources.chat.ChatResource.create], [`messages.create` method][sequrity.control.resources.messages.MessagesResource.create], etc. for Sequrity Client

 to continue an existing multi-turn session.

-Here is **the only scenario where you may have to manually track session IDs**:
+Here are {==**the only two scenarios where you have to manually set session IDs**==}:

+1. For Sequrity Client, if you want to start a new session, you show explicitly set the `session_id` parameter to `None` in [`chat.create` method][sequrity.control.resources.chat.ChatResource.create], [`messages.create` method][sequrity.control.resources.messages.MessagesResource.create], etc.
-{== The request messages you send do not contain any tool result messages from previous interactions. ==}
+2. For both REST API and Sequrity Client, if the request messages you send do not contain any tool result messages from previous interactions.

+    For  example, the response of the first turn is only a policy violation message without any tool calls, and you want to continue the session for the second turn, then you need to manually set the session ID for the second turn.